DSIA

 Physical Construct

-The interactive sequence and dependent nodes for a single or all directed paths to content within a domain; navigation and content designated for consumption.
+The interactive sequence and dependent nodes for a single or all directed paths to content within a domain; navigation, and content designated for consumption.

 Practice